Qumulo/QumuloCustomConnector/workshop/qcc-workshop-connect-msgraph-search.md

 ![enter image description here](https://github.com/Qumulo/QumuloCustomConnector/blob/main/workshop/images/ms365-search-intel-find-conn.png)

-6. Click "Add staging" to the left of your connection ID *- This will being up a frame on the right side of the browser.*
+6. Click "Add staging" to the left of your connection ID <br>
+    *- This will being up a frame on the right side of the browser.*

 7. Enter "All Company", under "Select users and user groups"
    - Select the "All Company" group when it appears below. <br>
 ![enter image description here](https://github.com/Qumulo/QumuloCustomConnector/blob/main/workshop/images/ms365-search-intel-add-all-company.png)
-   - Click save and then close.
+   - Click save and then close. <br>
     *- This will bring you back to the Search & Intelligence main page*

 8. Click the "Include Connector Results" link to the left of  your connection ID, and then click OK. <br>